rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 difficulty of alignment (don't worry, spending hours reading these isn't required for this post).
 One [shared frame][frames] which wasn't immediately present in the discussion was a clean delineation of possible approaches to alignment and what they require.
-We claim that alignment techniques can be useful understood as deontological, utility focused, or capability restriction (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.
+I claim that alignment techniques can be useful understood as deontological, utility focused, or capability restriction (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.